HL7/davinci-epdx/temp/pages/_includes/Coverage.md

 https://bluebutton.cms.gov/resources/variables/bene_id/

 SubscriberId may not uniquely identify a health plan member.
+If beneficiary is subscriber, also set .relationship to "self".

 It may for example identify the parent who obtains coverage for a child.
 Hence the Coverage resource may provide a combination of identifiers and point to demographic information to uniquely identify a patient/member.